 The name “Fáelán” comes from Irish origin.
 It is an old Irish name meaning “young wolf.”
 Here is the story by the gentleman who discovered this unusual and delicious variety:

 “About a month or so ago I was watering some plants at work (I work at a garden center) and I happened to notice a plant labeled Cherokee Purple which at first glance looked sun scalded…as I moved closer I noticed that it was variegated!
 I bought the plant and gave it a nice home in a decent sized container… Large enough for good growth, but small enough so that I could control it's size and move it into the greenhouse or indoors if need be.
 I am crossing my fingers and hoping that it grows true to type from seed.

 In the event that it does grow true to type from seed, I have named this selection 'Faelan's First Snow'.
 Faelan mean's “young wolf” in Old Irish Gaelic.
 I must admit that I have a weakness for anything Medieval, from books, to games, to movies.
 Faelan is one of the character names that I have used in the past in both stories and gaming.
 The “First Snow” part of the name alludes to the imagery of a light early snow that has fallen on plants that are still green which the variegation reminded me of.”

-It is worth mentioning a few quirks of variegated tomato leaves and stems.
-And indeed, both are variegated.
-A stem may be divided lengthwise into white, cream, and shades of green.
+It is worth mentioning a few quirks of variegated tomato leaves and stems, just in case you do see variegation in this generation.
 The variegation shows best in cool conditions.
 In my own growing experience of these types, the bright light does not seem to affect the variegation’s disappearance as much as the heat.
 With my climate, by sunny and hot mid-May, the plants are turning solid green.

 NOTE: Developing Variety.